Banias: Crusader/Ayyubid period

-In 1252 Banias was attacked by the forces of the Seventh Crusade and took it, but they were driven by the garrison of Subeiba.
+In 1252 Banias was attacked by the forces of the Seventh Crusade and took it, but they were driven out by the garrison of Subeiba.

 Al-Sa'id Hasan of Banias, released by Hulegu during the Mongol invasion of Syria, allied with him, and took part in the Battle of Ain Jalut.

+During the Mamluk period, Banias served as the provincial seat of a subdistrict ('amal) subordinate to Damascus.
+It controlled all of the northern part of the Golan, in addition to the southern parts of Mt.
+Hermon.
+According to Marom, it was "an important fortress town [...] with its military command located in Qal‘at al- Ṣubayba overlooking the town, on the border between the provinces of Ṣafad and Damascus."

 Ottoman period

-The traveller J. S. Buckingham described Banias in 1825: "The present town is small, and meanly built, having no place of worship in it; and the inhabitants, who are about 500 in number, are Mohammedans and Metouali, governed by a Moslem Sheikh.
+The traveller J. S. Buckingham described Banias in 1825: "The present town is small, and meanly built, having no place of worship in it; and the inhabitants, who are about 500 in number, are Mohammedans and Metouali, governed by a Moslem Sheikh."

 In the 1870s, Banias was described as "a village, built of stone, containing about 350 Moslems, situated on a raised table-land at the bottom of the hills of Mount Hermon.
 The village is surrounded by gardens crowded with fruit-trees.
 The source of the Jordan is close by, and the water runs in little aqueducts into and under every part of the modern village."